noahnewberger/Bikeshare-DC/data_loads/data_loads_readme.md

 1. dockless_pricing_model - Pricing data all dockless except for Jump bike for up to 24 hours of usage.

+1. jump_pricing_model - Pricing data for Jump Bikes, need to incorporate hub docking discount when using in Python scripts.

 ## Secondary Data (Weather, DC Population, Etc).

 1. dark_sky_raw - Dark Sky API data from October 2010 to March 22, 2018.
 Will be updated for rest of pilot period  at some point.